 - Feedback reports show how a learner has performed in relation to the curriculum, their learning group, the whole school, and against all learners who have taken tests in that series around the world.

 Students build more than just a deep understanding of their subject.
-They also develop higher order thinking skills so that they can apply what they’ve learned.
-Cambridge students at MEF get to play an active role in the classroom.
-They will be asked to think critically, to learn how to construct an argument and evaluate evidence.
-They will learn to work independently, and to collaborate with one another to bring a project to a successful outcome (and if it is not successful, they will also learn lessons from reflecting on why that might be).
-And they’ll be encouraged to develop an international outlook, and become confident, global citizens.
+They also develop higher order thinking skills so that they can apply what they have learned.
+Cambridge students at MEF play an active role in the classroom.
+They are asked to think critically to learn how to construct an argument and evaluate evidence.
+They learn to work independently and to collaborate with one another to bring a project to a successful outcome.
+They are encouraged to develop an international outlook and become confident, global citizens.

 For more information regarding the Cambridge International Programmes and its transferability to other systems and its recognition, please visit the following websites/web-pages: